idealparable/BibleQ/HowToRead.md

 [Table of Contents](#table-of-contents) | [Chapter List](#book-1-genesis) | [This Chapter's Observation Headers List](#genesis-1)
 ##### 1(Genesis).1: 28-30 Greenatarianism

-[/28 God blessed them.
+<blockquote><span class="bbq">/28 God blessed them.
 God said to them, “Be fruitful, multiply, fill the earth, and subdue it.
 Have dominion over the fish of the sea, over the birds of the sky, and over every living thing that moves on the earth.”
 29 God said, “Behold,‡ I have given you every herb yielding seed, which is on the surface of all the earth, and every tree, which bears fruit yielding seed.
 It will be your food.
-30 To every animal of the earth, and to every bird of the sky, and to everything that creeps on the earth, in which there is life, I have given every green herb for food;” and it was so./]
+30 To every animal of the earth, and to every bird of the sky, and to everything that creeps on the earth, in which there is life, I have given every green herb for food;” and it was so./</span></blockquote>

 I've covered most aspects of this already.
 What's left is mostly that before the Flood (as we find out later), only what's green is given for food, or, presumably, fruit of any color coming from plants that have green leaves, since fuit are mentioned too.